DON ROSLER — SONGS, CREDITS & COLLABORATIONS

 BIO

-Up above are batches of songs I wrote — or more often, co-wrote — with a wide crew of musicians, songwriters, and composers (a fair share of Grammy, Tony, and Emmy nominees and winners among them).
-Some brought me aboard, others I happily roped in, including Linda Goldstein, Bobby McFerrin, Roger Treece, John Margolis, Jay “dogbrain” Ward, Peter Valentine, Jim Gately, Terry Radigan, Everett Bradley, Jon Spottiswoode, Jeremy Sisto, Gary Schreiner, Kathena Bryant, and many more.
+Up above are batches of songs I wrote — or more often, co-wrote — with a wide crew of musicians, songwriters, and composers.
+Some brought me aboard, others I happily roped in, including Grammy nominees (Linda Goldstein, Bobby McFerrin, Roger Treece, & Everett Bradley.
+The core stuff written with John Margolis, Jay “dogbrain” Ward, Peter Valentine, Jim Gately, Terry Radigan, Everett Bradley, Jon Spottiswoode, Gary Schreiner, and many more.

 Most of this work was collaborative — usually me stoking the lyrics and concepts, sometimes co-writing music or pitching in on production and arrangements.
 Now and then I wrote and produced the whole enchilada.
 Often it was all hands on deck across words and music — especially with John Margolis and Jay Ward.